SakuJuuH/outdoorsy/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is for educational purposes, licensed under the [MIT license](LICENSE).
 Please ensure you have proper licenses for any APIs used in production.

 ---